ordinals/ord/docs/src/inscriptions/burning.md

 Burned inscriptions receive the "burned" charm, recognized with 🔥 on the inscription's `/inscription` page.

-When burning inscriptions, CBOR metadata may be included in the first data push after the `OP_RETURN`.
+When burning inscriptions, CBOR metadata may be included in a data push immediately following the `OP_RETURN`.

-Burn metadata is unstructured, having no meaning to the underlying protocol, and should be human readable. it is displayed on the burned inscription's `/inscription` page, in the same manner as inscription metadata, under the heading "burn metadata".
+Burn metadata is unstructured, having no meaning to the underlying protocol, and should be human readable.
+It is displayed on the burned inscription's `/inscription` page, in the same manner as inscription metadata, under the heading "burn metadata".